-This course examines the evolution of the case management concepts from the inception of the specialty through current practice models.
-The role and processes of the case manager as an advanced practice nurse are emphasized.
-The course has elements of the Case Management Society of America Core Curriculum for Case Management.
-The function of the nurse as a member of the case management team leads to the development of a case management plan.
+This course examines the evolution of the case manager concepts for the inception through current practice models.
+The role and process of the case manager as an advanced nurse practitioner will be emphasized.
+Included will be the analysis of the interdisciplinary team and the function of the nurse in a variety of clinical settings.
+This specialty emphasis area is based upon the Case Management Society of American Core Curriculum for Case Management.
+The courses within this specialty are designed to provide the student with the essential competencies of the advanced practice professional, with emphasis on quality of care.